bio-guoda/guoda-datasets/wikidata/README.md

 cd guoda-datasets/wikidata
 ```

 # install data
 These experiments rely on Open Tree of Life Taxonomy (OTT), GloBI Taxon Graph, and Wikidata.

 Before attempting to get and install the data, please check whether a version already exists in the guoda hdfs cluster at hdfs://guoda/data/source=wikidata .
+If you don't know how to do this, just skip this step.

 If no data is available, please run the following commands in the terminal: